salacika/DE1SQL/SQL6/README.md

 - Materialized Views
 - Events
 - Testing
-- Anything special not covered during the course but makes sense in the project context
+- Anything special not covered during the course but, makes sense in the project context

 ### Submission
 Submit GitHub link to Moodle.